 It appears that the large class sizes are not equally distributed: Science, Technology, Engineering, and Math (STEM) classes, especially Advanced Placement (AP) classes, tend to be larger than English classes and non-AP courses.
 Fischer said that this is because students are allowed to sign up for multiple STEM classes at the beginning of the year, while students are prohibited from signing up for a second English class until everyone has been assigned a first.

 Math classes are full too, particularly Advanced Math classes, according to Math Department Chair Josh Paris.
-He says that, in recent years, AP math class sizes have generally had student sizes in the high 20’s.
+He said that, in recent years, AP math class sizes have generally had student sizes in the high 20’s.
 This year, they are mostly in the low 30’s, meaning most classes are three to five students larger than they have been in the past.

 Junior Ilan Luszczynski-Williams ran into trouble changing his schedule because of the large STEM class sizes.

-“I’m stuck in Biology I Honors and I want to switch into Investigative Biology Honors, but the class sizes are too large, so I can’t switch into the class I want to be in,” Luszczynsi-Williams said.
+“I’m stuck in Biology I Honors, and I want to switch into Investigative Biology Honors, but the class sizes are too large, so I can’t switch into the class I want to be in,” Luszczynsi-Williams said.

 In addition to preventing students from switching into the classes they want, a study from the Vanderbilt University Center for Teaching found that larger class sizes can lead to “student disengagement” and “feelings of alienation.”
 They have found that it can be hard to speak up or feel like your voice is heard when there are so many people around you.